-If you’re looking to intensify your data science efforts, it’s pretty fundamental for you to sit down with your current team and really ask yourself how you’re all going to tackle this.
+If you’re looking to intensify your data science efforts, it’s pretty fundamental for you to sit down with your current team and really ask yourself how you’re all going to make this work.

 If you’re growing a data team, your first reflex is to hire new talent of course; and get yourself a team of statisticians and unicorn data scientists to make your company data driven overnight.
 You should take a few moments to consider these three key points before rushing in.